brian1917/illumioapi/README.md

 ## Description

-Go package to easily interact with the Illumio API.
+Go package to interact with the Illumio API.

+## Version 2.0 Announcement
+Version 2.0 removes redundant code by using the new PCE CRUD methods, standardizes names, and cleans up other tech debt.
+Renamed or removed methods have been moved to `deprecated.go` to keep backwards compatibility.

 ## Example Code
-Nearly all functions that interact with your PCE are methods on the PCE type.
+All interaction with the PCE are done via methods on the PCE type.
 For example, the code below prints all hostnames:
 ```
 // Create PCE
 pce := illumioapi.PCE{